 Oral Retinoids for Acne

 The other class of oral medications commonly prescribed for acne is a group of medications known as the retinoids.
 These drugs are chemically related to vitamin A, only much more potent.
-They shrink sebum glands and stimulate the growth of the skin so that it opens up over cysts and nodules without need for lancing or surgery.
+They shrink sebum glands9 and stimulate the growth of the skin so that it opens up over cysts and nodules without need for lancing or surgery.

-The downside to treatment with oral retinoids is that they carry many side effects.
+The downside to treatment with oral retinoids is that they carry many side effects10.
 For people who have had to deal with the pain and disfigurement of cysts or nodules for many years, oral retinoids can be little short of a miracle cure, but doctors reserve them for the most severe skin problems.

 The only oral retinoid drug for acne used in most of the world is isotretinoin, also known as Accutane.
 It would be fair to describe Accutane as “vitamin A on steroids.”
 It stimulates the growth of the skin, causing it to grow so fast that it opens up over nodules and cysts.

 Accutane also prevents the growth of skin over pores, so new cysts and nodules do not form.
 It shrinks sebum glands by slowing down the rate at which naturally occurring adult stem cells transform themselves into oil glands in the skin.

 The problem with Accutane is that it also stimulates rapid growth of other tissues in the body, and that can be a bad thing.
 Its effect in pregnancy can be devastating11, especially if it is taken during the first two weeks of pregnancy, before a woman knows she is pregnant.
 Although many unborn children who are exposed to Accutane suffer no ill effects, about 40% of babies exposed to Accutane who survive through the pregnancy while in the womb develop abnormalities of the face, heart, ears, or brain.
 About 50% of embryos exposed to this medication in the womb are aborted or stillborn.